Brock Osweiler Traded To Browns, Tony Romo Trade To Texans On The Horizon?

 — Adam Caplan (@caplannfl) March 9, 2017

-Britt has been one of the best wideouts who has played for a team which has had zero chance to win a Super Bowl.
+Britt has been one of the best wideouts that has played for a team which has had zero chance to win a Super Bowl.
 Britt has caught 309 passes for nearly 5,000 yards and 30 touchdowns so far in his career.
-He also has breakaway speed and has the ability to change a game with one play.
+He also has breakaway speed and has the ability of changing a game on one play.

 These two moves would dramatically change the Browns, literally overnight.
 However, the culture of winning in Cleveland has been down for decades.
 Fans have had enough of big signings, now they want to see big wins!
 If the Browns can somehow keep Terrell Pryor on the team and not let him sign a huge deal to play elsewhere, then the Browns would definitely have a unique look to them this fall.